dstegen/dds-schach/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-@Author: Daniel Stegen, David Stegen, Samuel Stegen
+Authors: Daniel Stegen, David Stegen, Samuel Stegen

-@Email: info@danielstegen.de
+Email: info@danielstegen.de

 ## License Chess pieces graphics ##